jdenes/airain/README.md

 ## Copyrights

 Rights are granted to anyone under a standard MIT license without any limitation (which means you can do whatever you want with it).
-Yet I'd love to know if this repo was of any use to you!
+Yet I'd love to know if this repo was of any use to you, so don't hesitate to reach out!